 3. Are these like the refried beans at Mexican restaurants?

 Absolutely!
 I find that at most Mexican restaurants, the refried beans are a bit runnier than I make them at home (it stretches them farther!).
 If you’re looking for that texture, just keep adding more cooking liquid as you blend until the beans are thin enough.
 If you need more liquid, I recommend chicken stock over water.

 You can absolutely make refried black beans using the exact same method.
 Black beans don’t take as long to cook as pinto beans – see my Instant Pot Black Beans recipe for more info!

 5. Can I double or triple the recipe?

-As long as you can fit the ingredients into your Instant Pot without them reaching the fill line, then absolutely.
-Do not fill it up to the fill line or you’ll end up with liquid spraying out the steam vent.
+As long as you can fit the ingredients into your Instant Pot without them reaching the halfway line, then absolutely.
+Do not fill it up past the halfway line as you need to leave room for the beans to expand.
+If you fill it too full, you could also end up with liquid spraying out the steam vent.